Gregory-Ryan/Mandelbrot-set/cf_README.md

 # cf.L(k,s,X1)
 Returns the Dirichlet L function in form of x + yi. ( mod k, index X1) The input are positive integers(k,X1) and a string(s) and it returns string.

+# cf.H_n(n)
+Returns the harmonic sum from 1 to n.
+The input is a integer and the output is a float.

+# cf.polygamma(n)
+Returns the polygamma function of a real number.
+The input is a integer and the output is a float.

+# cf.euler_c
+The Euler-Mascheroni constant.